 Included in Jeppesen Terminal is the Great Hall completion phase.
-The completion phase consists of a full buildout of improvements to the Jeppesen Terminal and includes a new security checkpoint with enhanced technology, relocation of certain existing checkpoints, the addition of new screening lanes, new modern and spacious ticketing spaces, new concession area, renovations to restrooms, flooring, lighting, elevators/escalators and other critical infrastructure, and added leisure spaces for travelers.
+The completion phase consists of a full buildout of improvements to the Jeppesen Terminal and includes relocating and adding new screening lanes and a new security checkpoint with enhanced technology, new modern and spacious ticketing spaces, new concession area, renovations to restrooms, flooring, lighting, elevators/escalators and other critical infrastructure, and added leisure spaces for travelers.
 In addition, the completion phase includes the development of a new Center of Equity and Excellence in Aviation (CEEA).
-CEEA will engage, educate, empower, motivate, and provide opportunities for under-represented students and young people who are interested and passionate about careers in aviation.
-Major projects in connection with the baggage handling system is to modernize the existing facilities and equipment as well as other improvements, along with upgrades to the screening system.
-The modernization project will replace transport conveyors, power turns, merges, high-speed diverters, motors and gearboxes, and automatic tag readers.
-Other improvements include replacing both domestic and international inbound/claim system.
-Also, the improvements include the replacement of existing conveyors located at the curbside.
+CEEA will engage, educate, empower, motivate, and provide opportunities for underrepresented students and young people who are interested and passionate about careers in aviation.
+Other major projects in connection with the baggage handling system is to modernize the existing facilities and equipment as well as other improvements, upgrades to the screening system, the replacement of existing conveyors located at the curbside.